NTAG Miami Chief Pinning Ceremony

 |0

-This work, NTAG Miami Chief Pinning Ceremony [Image 7 of 7], by PO1 Natalia Murillo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, NTAG Miami Chief Pinning Ceremony, by PO1 Natalia Murillo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.